mankek/Humanin/README.md

 _-d, --dir             Read data from FASTA files in this directory_

 _-f FRAMES, --frames=FRAMES
-                        Determines for which frames the most probable humanin sequence is returned; options: 1-6, All, or Best_
+                        Determines for which frames the most probable _Humanin_ sequence is returned; options: 1-6, All, or Best_

 _-p, --probs           Includes relative probability of the motif (as